turingschool/curriculum/source/projects/blogger.markdown

 According to our work in the console, articles can now have tags, but we haven't done anything to display them in the article pages.

 Let's start with `app/views/articles/show.html.erb`.
-Right below the line that displays the `article.title`, add this line:
+Right below the line that displays the `article.title`, add these lines:

 ```erb
 <p>